dpobel/damien.pobel.fr/damien.pobel.fr/src/post/console-log-hello-world.md

 Lastly, it's not based on [eZ Publish](/tag/ez-publish) anymore.
 It's built with a tool called [Lectroid](https://github.com/rgrove/lectroid) which is a *really boring blog engine* written in JavaScript by [Ryan Grove](http://wonko.com/).
-I discovered this tool while randomly browsing repositories on Github and I found it very closed to what I had in mind for a potential new blog for months now.
+I discovered this tool while randomly browsing repositories on GitHub and I found it very closed to what I had in mind for a potential new blog for months now.
 It's also a good occasion to dive a bit more into the server side JavaScript.
 I will probably explain more in details in an other post why Lectroid is far less boring than what its tagline suggests.
-But in any case, I want to thank Ryan for publishing it on Github.
+But in any case, I want to thank Ryan for publishing it on GitHub.

 For the people interested in eZ Publish, don't worry, I will still write blog posts on this fantastic <abbr title="Content Management